25 Scenario Generation

 Yield curve modeling uses RN scenarios to value bonds and interest rate derivatives.
 Swaps, swaptions, and credit default swaps (CDS) also rely on RN pricing.
 RN scenario generators can also simulate yield curves for bond and fixed-income pricing.
 Models like Cox-Ingersoll-Ross (CIR) or Hull-White generate future interest rate paths.

 IFRS 13 & fair value accounting uses RN models determine the market-consistent value of liabilities.
-Solvency II for insurers asks valuation of policyholder guarantees using RN scenarios.
+Solvency II for insurers requires valuation of policyholder guarantees using RN scenarios.

 The Vasicek model is a one-factor model commonly used for simulating interest rate scenarios.
 It describes the dynamics of short-term interest rates using a stochastic differential equation (SDE).
 In a Monte Carlo simulation, we can use the Vasicek model to generate multiple interest rate paths.
 The CIR model is an extension of the Vasicek model with non-constant volatility.
+It is a square‑root diffusion with state‑dependent volatility that helps keep rates positive.
 It addresses the issue of negative interest rates by ensuring that interest rates remain positive.
 Vasicek is defined as

 \[ dr(t) = \kappa (\theta - r(t)) \, dt + \sigma \, dW(t) \]